copsTvFan/cops-episode-guide/guide.md

   lives on Johnson St. He had no clue what he was doing and didn't know if he'd get away after his silver jeep blew a tire and got stuck.
 Officer Mischa Fulton runs him and finds out he's a major thief.
-- Forth Worth, TX -- (1:05 PM Felony Warrant Call) North Division -- Officer Steve Groppi has a lot of fun at work, especially catching criminals.
+- Fort Worth, TX -- (1:05 PM Felony Warrant Call) North Division -- Officer Steve Groppi has a lot of fun at work, especially catching criminals.
 It's like hide and seek.
 Officer Robert Guerrero goes with him to pick up Javier at his girlfriends house.
 Evette answers with a small, fat child and says she was asleep and Javier isn't there.
 The door is smashed up and the window is broken.
 She calls the cops on him/ The place is a disaster and eventually he is found under a mattress.
 She says his brothers are looking for him, he abused her and she filed a restraining order on him.
 He is shirtless, heavily tattooed and won't say why he was hiding.
 He wants to put his clothes on, but they tell him no. There is also a second child there and she is told she can go to jail for lying.
 Javier is on felony probation for assault so he is going back to jail.

 ## CP-1719